 The heat of vaporization diminishes with increasing pressure, while the boiling point increases.
 It vanishes completely at a certain point called the critical point.
 Above the critical point, the liquid and vapor phases are indistinguishable, and the substance is called a supercritical fluid.

-The heat of vaporization is the heat required to completely vaporize a unit of saturated liquid (or condense a unit mass of saturated vapor) and it equal to hlg = hg − hl.
+The heat of vaporization is the heat required to completely vaporize a unit of saturated liquid (or condense a unit mass of saturated vapor).
+It is equal to hlg = hg − hl.

 Example – Evaporation of water at atmospheric pressure

-Since these parameters corresponds to the saturated liquid state, only latent heat of vaporization of 1 kg of water is required.
+Since these parameters correspond to the saturated liquid state, only latent heat of 1 kg of water vaporization is required.
 From steam tables, the latent heat of vaporization is L = 2257 kJ/kg.
 Therefore the heat required is equal to:

 ΔH = 2257 kJ

 Note that the initial specific enthalpy h1 = 419 kJ/kg, whereas the final specific enthalpy will be h2 = 2676 kJ/kg.
-The specific enthalpy of low-pressure dry steam is very similar to the specific enthalpy of high-pressure dry steam, despite the fact they have different temperatures.
+The specific enthalpy of low-pressure dry steam is very similar to the specific enthalpy of high-pressure dry steam, despite having different temperatures.

 Example – Evaporation of water at high pressure

-Since these parameters corresponds to the saturated liquid state, only latent heat of vaporization of 1 kg of water is required.
+Since these parameters correspond to the saturated liquid state, only latent heat of 1 kg of water vaporization is required.
 From steam tables, the latent heat of vaporization is L = 1571 kJ/kg.
 Therefore the heat required is equal to:

 ΔH = 1571 kJ